Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 ```lisp
   (c (q .
 (51 0xcafef00d 200)) 1)
 ```
-This will let the spender return any conditions and OpCodes they want via the solution but will always add the condition to create a coin with the puzzlehash 0xcafef00d and value 200.
+This will let the spender return any conditions they want via the solution but will always add the condition to create a coin with the puzzle hash 0xcafef00d and value 200.

 ```
 $ brun '(c (q .
 (51 0xcafef00d 200)) 1)' '((51 0xf00dbabe 75) (51 0xfadeddab 15) (51 0x1234abcd 10))'
 ((51 0xcafef00d 200) (51 0xf00dbabe 75) (51 0xfadeddab 15) (51 0x1234abcd 10))
 ```

-This section is intended to demonstrate the point that OpCodes can come from both the recipient's solution and from the sender's puzzle, and how that represents trust and the balance of power.
+This section is intended to demonstrate the point that conditions can come from both the recipient's solution and from the sender's puzzle, and how that represents trust and the balance of power.

 In the next exercise we will put everything we know together and create the "standard" transaction in Chia that underpins how wallets are able to send money to each other.

 ### Example: Signature Locked Coin

-To 'send a coin to somebody' you simply create a puzzle that requires the recipient's signature, but then allows them to return any other OpCodes that they like.
+To 'send a coin to somebody' you simply create a puzzle that requires the recipient's signature, but then allows them to return any other conditions that they like.
 This means that the coin cannot be spent by anybody else, but the outputs are entirely decided by the recipient.

 We can construct the following smart transaction where AGG_SIG_UNSAFE is 50 and the recipient's pubkey is `0xfadedcab`.